Acrylic kitchen doors – the ultimate gloss kitchen?

 Advantages and disadvantages of painted and lacquered doors

 Where there is a difference between the two is in terms price.
-Painted and lacquered gloss kitchens usually cost less than acrylic gloss kitchens.
+Painted and lacquered gloss kitchens cost less than acrylic gloss kitchens.

 However, painted and lacquered gloss doors do have one disadvantage and that’s durability.
 Acrylic doors are harder wearing than painted and lacquered doors.
 Unfortunately, there is always the risk that a painted and lacquered gloss door could chip under very heavy usage.
-However, as mentioned above, a chip on a painted and lacquered door can always be professionally repaired.
-Also, chipping is only really a problem with fully lacquered doors.
-If you buy an edged painted and lacquered door, the risk of it being chipped is very low.
+However, professionals can repair scratches on painted and lacquered gloss doors using colour matched lacquer & T-Cut.

 Below: high quality painted and lacquered gloss kitchens

-Our free service recommends the best value kitchen suppliers in your area.
+Our free service recommends the best value kitchen showrooms in your area.
+Their kitchens cost similar to places like Wren and Howdens, but are higher-quality.

 Read what our customers say about our service below:

-“The kitchen your guys came up with is far more competitive than anything I have had quoted so far and the quality is in a different league”
+“The kitchen your guys came up with is far more competitive than anything I have had quoted so far”

 Samantha Michaels, Watford, Herts